GeorgeHernandez/GeorgeHernandez/KnowThyself.md

             - Narcissistic.
 Entitled self-importance.
             - Psychopathic.
 Callousness & cynicism.
             - Machiavellian.
 Strategic exploitation & deceit.
-        - ME: 90%.
-I identify with kindness, but it contributes to guilt for not saving the world.
+        - ME: 90%. **I identify with kindness**, but it contributes to my feelings of guilt for not saving the world.
     - Emotionalism (fka Neuroticism)
         - Identifies people who are prone to psychological distress.
 Individuals who are high in neuroticism tend to be anxious, depressed, self-conscious, impulsive, vulnerable and display angry hostility.
 Higher Highs.
 Lower Lows.
-        - ME: 70%.
-I have [dysthmia](https://en.wikipedia.org/wiki/Dysthymia) and sadly it has gotten stronger over the years.
+        - ME: 70%. **Alas, I have [dysthymia](https://en.wikipedia.org/wiki/Dysthymia)** and sadly it has gotten stronger over the years.
     - EXtraversion
         - Gregarious, outgoing, sociable, projecting one's personality outward.
 The opposite of extraversion is introversion.
 Extraversion has shown to share certain genetic markers with substance abuse.
 Extraversion is associated with various regions of the prefrontal cortex and the amygdala.
         - High: Respond positively to the stimuli of more people.
 Outward focus.
         - Low: Respond negatively to the stimuli of more people.
 Inward focus.
-        - ME: 20%.
-I identify as an introvert.
+        - ME: 20%. **I identify as an introvert**.
 I'm like a fox: A hidden forest creature.
 However introversion is not as much a hangup for me as it used to be.
 I can now deal with a lot of people if I have to.
     - Agreeableness
         - Refers to a compliant, trusting, empathic, sympathetic, friendly and cooperative nature.
         - Low: Competitive.
-        - ME: 70%.
-I am agreeable, but I don't mind productive competition.
+        - ME: 70%. **I identify as agreeable**, but I don't mind productive competition.
     - Conscientiousness
         - Scrupulous, meticulous, principled behavior guided or conforming to one's own conscience.
 Detail oriented.
 Organized.
 OCD.
         - Low: Let things happen.
 Impulsive.
-        - ME: 80%.
-I do indeed love to line up my ducks.
+        - ME: 80%. **I identify with lining up my ducks**.
     - Openness
         - Composed of two related but separable traits, Openness to Experience and Intellect.
 Behavioral aspects include having wide interests, and being imaginative and insightful.
 Considered primarily a cognitive trait.
 Curious.
 Explores.
 Creative.
         - ME: 80%.
 I identify as an explorer.